 If your job is transferred to a private contractor, the contractor will normally be required to provide you with continued access to the LGPS or to offer you a pension scheme that is broadly equivalent to the LGPS.
 The contractor may become an admission body in the LGPS and this would allow you to stay in the LGPS so long as you continue working on the delivery of the contracted out service.

-If the contractor becomes an admission body your LGPS benefits prior to the transfer of your job to the contractor can be joined with your post transfer pension account, see the section Transferring Pension Rights into the LGPS.
+If the contractor becomes an admission body your LGPS benefits built up before the transfer of your job to the contractor can be joined with your post transfer pension account, see the section Transferring pension rights into the LGPS.

 Alternatively, the contractor may be able to offer you a broadly comparable scheme.
 This does not mean that the new scheme must mirror the benefits of the LGPS, but the value of the package offered by the new scheme must be broadly equivalent to the LGPS.
-If you are offered a broadly comparable scheme you would have the same options available to you regarding your accrued LGPS benefits as anyone else leaving the LGPS before retirement.
+If you are offered a broadly comparable scheme you would have the same options available to you regarding the LGPS benefits that you have already built up as anyone else leaving the LGPS before retirement.